Team AckoOct 17, 2022

 Rental bikes need equal coverage, just like personal bikes.
 The vehicle requires a Comprehensive Insurance plan that covers third-party liabilities and damages to the insured vehicle.
 You can also choose the necessary add-ons to strengthen your coverage further.

-You can insure your rental bike with the government-mandated Third-party Liability plan.
+You can insure your rental bike with the government-mandated Third-party Bike insurance plan.
 However, for wide-ranging benefits, the Comprehensive Insurance plan not only covers third-party liabilities and own damage, but it also opens up the possibility of including add-ons that provide specific coverage for losses not covered by the Comprehensive plan.

 One of the most significant changes in the insurance industry is the advent of insurtech companies.
 You have the option of buying, renewing, and raising claims online.
 At ACKO, all these processes do not require physical documentation or paperwork.
 With a digital infrastructure and no-commission model, you get to insure your rental bikes at an affordable cost.